 Here are just a few suggestions to give you an idea of the range of possibilities when it comes to individualized learning:

-Knowing Individualized Learning Style When You See It
+Knowing Individualized Learning Styles When You See It

 You may find it interesting to evaluate yourself to determine your own learning style and note how it compares with that of your child.
 It can be helpful to take into account our own innate tendencies when working with children to ensure we are not unintentionally steering them toward our own preferences.